 Our daughter Poppy loves Story Massage too!
 She has just won the first Junior Best Practice Award for Story Massage.
 She writes her own massage stories to share with Maisy – and they have a truly magical bond with each other.”

 Are you inspired by Sophie’s blog about bereavement?
 The Story Massage Programme combines the benefits of positive, respectful touch with the words – of stories, poems or rhymes.
 Ten simple massage strokes form the basis of the programme.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol (shown in the poem for Maisy, above).
 It is a fully inclusive activity, no clothing is removed and no oil is used.

-We run one day accredited training courses.
-We teach you how to share the ten Story Massage strokes and work with you to adapt familiar stories or poems and even create some sensory stories of your own.
-Ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, Baby Massage Instructors, Relax Kids Coaches… everyone with an interest in sharing positive touch activities with children.
-All the information is here: Story Massage Training
+Our online training course is ideal for teachers, SEN staff, support staff, therapists, Early Years practitioners, those working with people with additional needs, Baby Massage Instructors, Relax Kids Coaches… everyone with an interest in sharing positive touch activities with children and adults.
+All the information is here: Story Massage Online Training